Last Updated on December 2, 2022

-Obviously, I’m a blogger.
-So ya, ummmm, I loves me some interwebs, and a slow network is unacceptable.
-Typically we have 30 some devices connected…yep, we needed a workhorse.
+Obviously, I’m a home blogger.
+So ya, ummmm, I loves me some interwebs, and a slow network is absolutely unacceptable.
+Typically we have 30 devices some connected…yep, we need a workhorse.
 The Boy and I did some research and found eero.
 A new, expandable router.
 One that would “blanket my home” with a strong wireless signal and would not drop my devices or disconnect me.
 If these words were true, I was sold.

 (Can you spy eero with your little eye?)

 Fast forward to last month.
-I was asked to try out the 2nd generation of eero.
-Hmmmm.
+Eero reached out and asked me to try out the 2nd generation of eero.
+Hmmm.
 Interesting.
-At first I was like, hmmmm, do I really want to start monkeying with something that wasn’t broken?
+At first, I was like, hmm, do I really want to start monkeying with something that wasn’t broken?
 I did a bit of Googling and read about stuff like TrueMesh technology and Alexa skills.
 Say what???
-After a bit more reading, I learned that TrueMesh was fancy wording for faster network.
-And eero would talk to both Alexa’s (yes, we have one upstairs and downstairs now) and the Sonos and Nest devices.
+After a bit more reading, I learned that TrueMesh was fancy wording for an even faster network.
+And eero’s whole home WiFi would talk to both Alexa’s (yes, we have one upstairs and downstairs now), Google Home, the Sonos, and Nest devices.
 Knowing how The Boy loves to control all these gadgets from his phone, I couldn’t say no. Go, go, gadget WiFi!
 (Remember that cartoon?
 I’m pretty much living with Inspector Gadget IRL.
 Maybe that should be his new name?)

-(I love that the beacons just blend into the wall.
-I feel like we are playing Where’s Waldo.)
+(I love that the beacons just blend into the wall of the dining room.
+I feel like we are playing Where’s Waldo…do you see the eero beacon?)

 A tiny box was delivered, and suddenly it was like Christmas in July for The Boy.
 He practically hugged the UPS man.
 Poor guy.
 Anyhoo, being previous users, we already had the app installed, so we were one step ahead in the installation process.
-For reference, the app does most of the heavy-lifting.
+For reference, the app does most of the heavy lifting.
 You answer a few simple questions about your home like is it square or long and create an account.
 Connect the eero to your Ethernet cable and plug it in.
 Then comes the fun part, naming your eero.
-BTDubs, mine is so not named, Router?DontEvenKnowHer.
+BTDubs, mine might be named, “Router?DontEvenKnowHer”.
 Please insert the monkey covering its eyes emoji.
-Anyhoo, tap Next and boom, you’re done.
+Anyhoo, tap Next, and boom, you’re done.

-Now to find a couple free outlets for the beacons.
-I popped one into my office which is so much nicer then having yet another device taking up room on my desk.
+Now to find a couple of free outlets for the beacons.
+I popped one into my work from home office which is so much nicer than having yet another device taking up room on my desk.
 While working late one night, I was surprised to notice there was an LED mounted to the bottom, actually acting like a nightlight.

 The app walks you through adding beacons, and all that’s left is connecting your devices to your new network.
-So, here’s the million dollar question…is it truly faster then the 1st generation?
+So, here’s the million-dollar question…is the eero whole home WiFi 2nd generation faster than the 1st generation?
 Without hesitation, heck yeah!
 Hands down, the reach is farther and faster.
 The backyard is now included in our network.
 Zero dead spots.
 I also like the look of the plugins better than the 1st generation pods.
-Plain and simple, we love it.
+Plain and simple, we love eero.
 The install was super easy, and regular download updates mean we always have the latest software.
 Most important, everything works the way we want it to work.
-Technology frustrations be gone.
+Technology frustrations be gone, and no more wanting to throw my phone out the window.

-For this post I received product to review from eero.
+For this post I received product to review from eero whole home WiFi.
 All opinions are my own and always will be.
 Thanks for supporting the content that keeps House Of Hipsters going.